Air Cond, Heating, Ref (AHR)

 AHR-211 Residential System Design 3 (Credits)

 This course introduces the principles and concepts of conventional residential heating and cooling system design.
-Topics include heating and cooling load estimating, basic psychrometrics, equipment selection, duct system selection, and system design.
-Upon completion, students should be able to design a basic residential heating and cooling system.
+Emphasis is placed on using tables, worksheets, and/or appropriate software to calculate a residential load based on Air Conditioning Contractors of America (ACCA) standards.
+Upon completion of the course students should be able to calculate a heating and cooling residential load.

 Class: 2 Lab: 2 Clinical: 0 Work: 0